 - The candidate must have secured a minimum GPA as prescribed by the university.

-Catering to the growing demand of law professionals, universities and colleges across the world offer intensive LLM courses.
 Below is a list of the top educational institutions as per the QS World University 2019 rankings which offer LLM in various specializations:

 - Harvard University